TritonDataCenter/sdc-ufds/docs/operator-guide.md

     svcadm -z $(vmadm lookup alias=~sdc) clear napi-ufds-watcher
     ```

-5. Test.
+8. Test.

 ## Update Manta components

-Manta will not always be deployed, so you can skip these steps if you do not have a Manta.
+Manta will not always be deployed.
+If there is no Manta, skip these steps.

 1. Update Manta webapi and authcache for each data center: